Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

 We claim that $G$ contains a triangle if and only if the shortest duration for reaching $t$ from $s$ equals $4$.
-Indeed, if $uvw$ is a triangle of $G$, then there exists a temporal path starting at time $u N$, going by vertices $s,u_1,v_2,w_3,t$, with zero waiting time and total duration $4$.
+Indeed, if $u,v,w$ is a triangle of $G$, then there exists a temporal path starting at time $u \cdot N$, going by vertices $s,u_1,v_2,w_3,t$, with zero waiting time and total duration $4$.
 Conversely, assume the existence of a temporal path $P$ from $s$ to $t$, with total duration at most $4$.
 As edges have delay 1, it must have 4 edges at most, which is the least it can have as $V_1,V_2,V_3$ are vertex separators of the underlying graph (i.e. the removal of any $V_i$ for $i\in [3]$ disconnects $s$ from $t$).
-We can thus write $P=s,u_1,v_2,w_3,t$ for a triplet $u,v,w\in V$ satisfying $uv,vw\in E$.
+The underlying path of $P$ must thus be $s,u_1,v_2,w_3,t$ for some triple $u,v,w\in V$ satisfying $\{u,v\},\{v,w\}\in E$.
 This path has $su_1$ and $w_3t$ as first and last edges respectively.
-Then, the starting time of $P$ must be $u \times N$ and edge $w_3t$ must be present at time $uN+3$ which happens only when $u\not= v$ (since $G$ is loopless) and $u\in N(v)$.
-Therefore, $G$ contains the triangle $uvw$.
-This proves the claim.
+Then, the starting time of $P$ must be $u \cdot N$ and edge $w_3t$ must be present at time $u \cdot N+3$ which happens only when $u\in N(w)$.
+Since $G$ is loopless, $u,v,w$ are pairwise distinct.
+Therefore, $G$ contains the triangle $u,v,w$.
+This proves the claim. \end{proof}